 "Asians in the U.S. are perceived as perpetual foreigners," Jung said.
-"Many people think, 'Oh this Asian person will just stay here temporarily, so they are not part of our community.'"
+"Many people think, 'Oh, this Asian person will just stay here temporarily, so they are not part of our community.'"

-For Jung – who still loves Boyz II Men and was excited that they visited Lubbock last year – everything links back to overcoming stereotypes and creating more inclusive educational spaces.
+For Jung – who still loves Boyz II Men and was excited that they visited Lubbock last year – everything links back to overcoming stereotypes and creating more engaging educational spaces.
 She hopes that more teachers, educators and researchers and practitioners will follow suit.

 "It takes a lot of time sometimes," Jung said, "but I think it's really worth trying."